Th3Mouk/CoinPriceBar/README.md

 - <img src="https://github.com/cjdowner/cryptocurrency-icons/blob/master/128/color/miota.png?raw=true" width="16px"/> [IOTA](https://support.binance.com/hc/en-us/articles/115001835032)
 - <img src="https://github.com/cjdowner/cryptocurrency-icons/blob/master/128/color/ada.png?raw=true" width="16px"/> [Cardano](https://support.binance.com/hc/en-us/articles/115003098651)

-Prices are in USD and updated every 15 seconds.
+Prices are in EUR and updated every 15 seconds.

 Ripple, IOTA and Cardano prices are calculated by XRP/ETH price from Binance multiplied with ETH price from Coinbase.

-Other prices are spot price in USD from Coinbase.
+Other prices are spot price in EUR from Coinbase.

 The app runs in background and can be accessed anywhere by tapping the `₿` icon on the Touch Bar Control Strip.